chanlan1105/stuhack/README.md

 Stuack is a chrome extension for www.studocu.com to get free premium features.

 This repository is forked from [isanchop/stuhack](https://github.com/isanchop/stuhack).
-I do not own the original code, but I have introduced my own modifications and adaptaions to improve its usability.
+I do not own the original code, but I have introduced my own modifications and adaptations to improve its usability.

 ## Features: